KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

   - Firewall
     - Ability to reach ollama.com so Tanzu Platform can download AI models (Note: Airgapped is supported but not covered in this guide & script at present.
 Please see [here](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/genai-on-tanzu-platform-for-cloud-foundry/10-0/ai-cf/tutorials-offline-model-support.html) for offline model support)

+  - Certificates (optional)
+    - By default, the installer creates a self-signed cert for TLS termination at the GoRouter.
+A user can provide their own cert if wished.
+See [here](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-0/tpcf/security_config.html) for cert requirements.

 **Workstation/jump-host**
 - [Powershell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell) or later installed